ppanyukov/go-boot/README.md

 - Project structure:
     - `cmd` folder for executable commands (`main.go`).
     - `pkg` folder for everything else.
+    - `assets` folder for items to embed in executable
 - `Makefile` with useful targets and tooling
     - `make format test lint build`
     - `make all` (does the above)